REWILD-FIRE/rewild_fire_website/content/authors/Orzan/_index.md

 user_groups:
   - University of Udine

 # The order within the user group
 order_groups: 3
 ---

-I deal with ecological issues concerning carbon and nitrogen cycles in agricultural and forestry ecosystems.
-I have collaborated with Italian and foreign research groups engaged in studying the effects of climate change, land use changes and forest management on productivity and carbon sequestration in the context of national and European projects.
-I have also collaborated on projects on possible climate change mitigation techniques in agriculture and forestry as well as on the relationships between biodiversity and ecosystem services.
-I recently collaborated on technology transfer projects in developing countries.
+I’m interested in the effects of global changes on organisms and ecosystems, with particular attention to plants communities.
+I recently started my PhD at University of Udine focusing on the effects of natural rewilding on biodiversity applying remote sensing techniques.
+I’m collaborating in national and European projects studying the effects land use and land cover change and forest management on biodiversity and carbon sequestration.